-Linux^(R) is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Microsoft is either a registered trademark or a trademark of Microsoft Corporation in the United States and/or other countries.
+Microsoft is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

-Microsoft Office and Excel are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft Edge is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

 Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Other names may be trademarks of their respective owners.